salesforce/CodeRL/README.md

 Running the generation script will output programs, each of which is saved into a `pkl` (pickle) file, including data fields `code` (list of programs), `prompt` (constructed input sequence to the critic model), `gt_error_type` (ground-truth test outcomes), `pred_error_type` (predicted test outcomes by critic), `error_hidden_states` (hidden states returned by critic).

+### Finetuning with Ground-truth Programs

+We can finetune any pretraind language model as a program synthesis model that can generate code from problem description in natural language.
+In our approach, this stage of finetuning is a warmup stage using the ground-truth annotations (from APPS) before a further finetuning stage on synthetic/generated programs.

+We created `scripts/train_actor.sh` and `scripts/train_actor_deepspeed.sh` which include the parameters as defined above in the [critic training process](training-critic).

+Running the script will finetune a pretrained CodeT5-large model that receives a problem description as input and returns a corresponding solution program in Python.
+The model checkpoints are saved in a folder under `exps/`.

+### Finetuning with Generated Programs

+TBD

 ### Generating Programs with Critic Sampling